Shakierguide707/Valorant-Triggerbot/README.md

 # Valorant-Triggerbot

-(Sorry for "inactivity"!
-I'm currently programming version 2.0, a huge change!
-If you have to do it all alone, it takes a while, sorry.)

   If you want to start version 1.6.1 or newer:
 1. For the Valorant Trigger Aimbot it is absolutely necessary to start the file in admin mode!
   (To start the Valorant TriggerBot in admin mode, start PowerShell in admin mode